Blatter in profile: A look back on 17 years at the top of world football

 Criticisms and allegations emerge

-Having brushed off allegations of bribery in 1998, Blatter was at the centre of another scandal three years into his first term - a FIFA investigation into the collapse of marketing partner labelled the president "clumsy" but confirmed he had no involvement in any "criminal or ethical misconduct".
+Having brushed off allegations of bribery in 1998 Blatter was at the centre of another scandal three years into his first term, a FIFA investigation into the collapse of marketing partner labelling the president "clumsy" but confirmed he had no involvement in any "criminal or ethical misconduct."

 Re-election for second term